 A few weeks later I returned to the library with the same unusual urge to find another book.
 Reaching down to the lower shelf marked with the letter R, I pulled out a small book entitled “Why Revival Tarries by Leonard Ravenhill.”
 There were no pictures in it either.
 I reluctantly slid it into my bag and went on.
 That book rocked my world.
 Ravenhill wasn’t a salesman peddling the gospel.
 He was a revivalist proclaiming the urgent message of God’s love for humanity.

 As the months passed, I devoured the writings of Winkie Pratney, C.S.
 Lewis, Lester Sumerall, Ravi Zacharias, Joyce Myers, Philip Yancey, John Osteen and many more leaders in the church.
-These writers thrust me out of my minimal church-attending faith into a new awareness of God
+These writers thrust me out of my minimal church-attending faith into a new awareness of God.
+I didn’t tell many of my literary journey mostly because I didn’t want any objections or criticism.

 In book after book, each author hinted to common milestones of character development they had experienced.
 Over the years I’ve found their writings to be true.
 What are these indicators of growth?
 I’ve listed four common marks of maturity you may recognize in your own life as you progress in your walk with Jesus.